pudly/schmopera-hugo/content/articles/dont-miss-the-amici-ensemble-reimagines-don-giovanni.md

 ---
-title: "Don't miss: the Amici Ensemble reimagines Don Giovanni"
+title: "Don&#039;t miss: the Amici Ensemble reimagines Don Giovanni"
 ---

 On **February 19, 3pm** at Mazzoleni Hall on Bloor Street, the [Amici Chamber Ensemble](http://amiciensemble.com/event/don-giovanni-reimagined/) continues its season with a night of Mozart, with a twist.